-This illustrates that Jesus was teaching the law of consequences.
-The disciples were questioning whether the child's being born blind was a consequence of his parent's activities, or a consequence of the man's prior activities.
+“Rabbi, who sinned, this man or his parents, that he was born blind?”
+(John 9:2)This illustrates that Jesus was teaching the law of consequences.
+The disciples were questioning whether the child's being born blind was a consequence of his parent's activities or a consequence of the man's prior activities.

 Each of us can make choices in life.
 Do we help others?
 Or do we hurt others?
-Do we give of our selves?
+Do we give of ourselves?
 Or do we take from others?
 Do we serve God or do we serve ourselves?

-Those actions done with self-centered motives are called "sins."
+Actions that harm others with self-centered motives are called "sins."

 Some consequences are expressed in our next lifetimes if we do not return to the spiritual realm.
 They will become part of the next body's DNA and will be expressed as particular diseases or handicaps.
 In fact, every part of our physical body is a consequence of our past activities - good and bad.

-"A man reaps what he sows.
+A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; for one who sows to please the Spirit, from the Spirit will reap eternal life."

 The ability to forgive sins comes from the Supreme Being.
 And should the Supreme Being’s confidential servant and representative request it of God, a person’s sins can be wiped clean.
-The true devoted servant of God never claims to be the Supreme Being.
+The truly devoted servant of God never claims to be the Supreme Being.
 The representative of God continually harkens God’s power, and he desires to please the Supreme Being.
 This was expressed clearly by Jesus:

 "By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but Him who sent me."
 (John 5:30)